12445 Springdale Lane Unit #TBB, St Louis

 I Specializes in proper document calibration.
 I help minimize the emotions involved to make informed decisions in selling your real estate in a divorce situation or probate/ trust estate sales.

 Going through a divorce is one of the most emotionally challenging moments in one's life.
 From filing countless forms to finally separating the property.
 There is a lot to deal with.
 It is important to choose the right divorce realtor when it comes to separating real estate property during divorce.
-Linda Robben with Keller Williams Southwest is one of the few realtors that have proved to be highly efficient during the process.
+Linda Robben with Keller Williams Realty St. Louis is one of the few realtors that have proved to be highly efficient during the process.
 She has what it takes to help divorcing couples choose what to do with their real estate property.
+Linda has both her Paralegal Degree and is Certified as a Real Estate Collaboration Specialist-Divorce.
+RCS-D TM.

 Going through a Divorce is one of the most emotionally challenging moments in life.
 From filing countless forms to finally separating property, there is a lot to deal with.
 It is important to choose the right divorce realtor when it comes to separating real estate property during divorce.
 Linda Robben with Keller Williams St. Louis is one of the few realtors that have proved to be highly efficient during divorce and holds a RCS-D Designation.
 She has what it takes to help divorcing couples choose what to do with their real estate property.